-4. On top of these Data Spaces, LDTs are developed using tools from the EU LDT Toolbox and other components available through various suppliers.
-5. Within the Testing and Experimentation Facilities (TEFs), advanced AI and machine learning tools and models are made available to further increase the effectiveness of the services developed within the LDTs.
-6. Interoperability is built into these value-added services, thanks to the MIMs Plus25 and the EIF26.
+- These local or regional DSs are expected to be federated in European Data Spaces, through, for example, the SIMPL framework26, funded through DIGITAL Europe. - On top of these Data Spaces, LDTs are developed using tools from the EU LDT Toolbox and other components available through various suppliers. - Within the Testing and Experimentation Facilities (TEFs), advanced AI and machine learning tools and models are made available to further increase the effectiveness of the services developed within the LDTs. - Interoperability is built into these value-added services, thanks to the MIMs Plus27 and the EIF28.
 This way, these services can benefit other communities.
-They are therefore fed back into the LDT Toolbox Marketplace or the DOME and disseminated.
-7. These value-added services and the underlying connectivity, infrastructure and interoperability are planned to be sustained by the European Digital Infrastructure Consortium (EDIC) -in this case, specifically, the LDT CitiVERSE EDIC (See 2.1 Non-Technical framework for further information on how operations are sustained).
+They are therefore fed back into the LDT Toolbox Marketplace or the DOME and disseminated. - These value-added services and the underlying connectivity, infrastructure and interoperability are planned to be sustained by the European Digital Infrastructure Consortium (EDIC) -in this case, specifically, the LDT CitiVERSE EDIC (See 2.1 Non-Technical framework for further information on how operations are sustained).

-2.6 Description of requirements & recommendations for pilots
+2.6 Description of requirements & recommendations